Khenziii/khenz-tiktokbot/README.md

 7. A reddit's API app

 ## Usage
 After installing everything needed you have to run the browsersetup.py, accept the cookies, login onto your tiktok account and then close FireFox.
-After logging in run browsertest.py, if are logged in, then you shall be all setup :)
+After logging in run browsertest.py, if you are logged in, then you shall be all setup :)

 Now you can just run main.py to generate and post the videos.